aileot/emission.nvim/README.md

 ## How the Plugin Works

-Unlike `highlight-undo`, `hl-big-change` does not work on keymaps, but just on `nvim_buf_attach`.
+Unlike `highlight-undo.nvim`, `emission.nvim` does not work on keymaps, but just on `nvim_buf_attach`.